-In 1960, a 15-year-old kid with a Flathead ’40 Ford Sedan, who wasn’t old enough to even drive to the drag strip knew that’s where he belonged.
-He talked his cousin into towing his car to a drag race in Great Bend, Kansas.
-Great Bend, Kansas: the quarter mile that gave birth to the National Hot Rod Association’s U.S. Nationals.
-But these two kids almost never got there.
+In 1960, a 15-year-old kid with a Flathead ’40 Ford Sedan, who wasn’t old enough to even drive to the dragstrip knew that’s where he belonged.
+He talked his cousin into towing his car to a drag race in Great Bend, Kansas, which is the quarter mile that gave birth to the National Hot Rod Association’s U.S. Nationals.
+However, these two kids almost never got there.

-First run down the track.
-Nervous as heck.
-The timer had good news.
-Well, potentially good news.
+The first run down the track he was nervous as heck, but the timer had good news.
 He’d just set a National Stock class record.
 But he still had to back it up.
-No problem.

-Second run down that burning asphalt.
-The flathead started to cutting out.
+On the second run down that burning asphalt, the flathead started to cutting out.
 The Ford was out of gas.
 The sweet taste of that National Record disappeared as quickly as the cash he used to get there.

 But that taste…he remembered.

-Now, fifty years later, Allan Patterson along with his son Todd have established a long history of competing in classes from Pro Stock to Super Stock, with most of Todd’s winning in the popular Competition Eliminator category.
-But these two have been busy running several different eliminator brackets to running a successful business.
+Now, almost sixty years later, Allan Patterson along with his son Todd have established a long history of competing in classes from Stock to Pro Stock, with most of Todd’s wins coming in the ultra technical Competition Eliminator category.

-The Pattersons started out as grass roots racers: local Midwest AHRA drag strips, late Saturday nights, all day Sunday and sometimes Wednesday nights.
-Allan worked a forty-hour week in the aircraft industry, tuned the race cars in the garage on week nights, and raced all weekend.
-He drove a ’55 Chevy to AHRA Super Stock World Championships in 1971 and ’73.
+The Patterson's started out as grass roots racers: local Midwest AHRA drag strips, late Saturday nights, all day Sunday and sometimes Wednesday nights.
+Allan drove a ’55 Chevy to the AHRA Super Stock World Championships in 1971 and ’73.

 Other racers had started asking Allan to build their engines — he seemed to have quite a handle on the secrets of drag racing.
 All through the seventies, Allan’s engine-building business in the garage behind his house continued to grow.